pradeepsinngh/Data-Science-Tutorials/How-To-Handle-Missing-Values/README.md

 ## Tutorial on How to Handle Missing Data:

+Follow this jupyter notebook for example -- [How to handle missing values in a dataset](https://github.com/pradeepsinngh/Data-Science-Tutorials/blob/master/How-To-Handle-Missing-Values/missing-value.ipynb)

 Real-world data often has missing values.
 For example imagine you have a dataset containing list students (boys & girls) in a college with various attributes (height, weight, age etc.).

 Unfortunately, on previewing the data you find few students height and weight are missing.
 Now let us ask some questions to ourselves like: